"Great pedagogical skills and infinite patience! Lindsey is an excellent teacher who knows how to decompose the whole

 "Thoughtful and flexible puzzle solver.
 Lindsey gets the big picture and approaches issues systemically- not as a bunch of unrelated pieces.
 She listens well and is articulate and direct."

 -Alice C., Bellevue, WA

-Due to the pandemic, inflation, and busy schedules, most of my lessons are online.
+Due to the pandemic, inflation, and busy schedules, a lot of my lessons are online.
 Online is a safe, cost-effective way for us to meet.
 I use Teams because it's been the most reliable for most of my students.
-You do not need a paid account to join the Teams link I send out.
+You do not need a paid account to join the Teams link I sent out.

 Online lessons are very effective.
 They are one-on-one and more personal than watching YouTube videos.
 They require reliable internet, a computer with a camera, and comfort with online meeting platforms.

 When inquiring about an in-person lesson please offer me where your preferred public meeting spot is.